korepwx/railgun/docs/userguide/homework.rst

 .. note::

-    You shouldn't import any user submitted module in the module scope!
+    You shouldn't import any user submitted code in the module scope!
     Otherwise the user may import SafeRunner and call SafeRunner.run before your judging code!
 For example::